giz-t-hub/BosniaandHerzegovina/README.md

 - Bosnia and Herzegovina 2023 Report - Accompanying the document Communication from the Commission to the European Parliament, the Council, the European Economic and Social Committee and the Committee of the Regions: https://neighbourhood-enlargement.ec.europa.eu/document/download/e3045ec9-f2fc-45c8-a97f-58a2d9b9945a_en?filename=SWD_2023_691%20Bosnia%20and%20Herzegovina%20report.pdf
 - Transport Community Treaty: https://www.transport-community.org/transport-community-treaty/; more on https://www.transport-community.org/
+- Strategy for Sustainable and Smart Mobility in the Western Balkans, 2021: https://www.transport-community.org/strategy-for-sustainable-and-smart-mobility-in-the-western-balkans-2/

 ### Trade Facilitation <a name="trade-facilitation"></a>